Requiring Consultations

 Writing Resources

-Our ePortfolio has a wide range of writing and citation resources, including:
+Our Writing Resources Site has a wide range of writing and citation resources, including support with:

-- Specific writing situations, like literature reviews, abstracts, proposals, and so on
+- Specific writing situations, like literature reviews, abstracts, proposals, etc.

 - Ethical language use